Free State boys wrestling wins Scott Bacon Classic with eight top-7 placers

 Tristen Moore placed fifth in the 132-pound weight class with seven wins.
 He won his first five matches with three pins and two technical falls, but Moore was pinned in the quarterfinal.
 Moore won his first consolation match with a technical fall but was pinned in the consolation semifinal.
 He finished with a win by a medical forfeit in the fifth-place match.

-In the 215-pound weight class, Cameron Salb finished sixth.
+In the 215-pound weight class, Cameron Salb finished fifth.
 After a loss in the first round, Salb won his next three matches with two pins and a major decision.
 In the quarterfinal, Salb won with a pin but lost his next two matches.
+He bounced back with a win in the fifth-place match with a pin.
 Ben Lyles took seventh in the 175-pound bracket, after starting with two pins and a technical fall.
 After a loss in the fourth round, he won with a technical fall in the fifth.
 Lyles lost his quarterfinal and consolation round matches, but won the seventh-place bout with a pin.

 Justin LaMarche placed 10th in the 165-pound weight class, going 4-3 in the tournament.
 He finished with three pins and a major decision win but lost in the ninth-place match in a 7-4 decision.
 Hudson Andrew in the 150-pound weight class and Aaron Whalen in the 138-pound weight class both finished 13th with 4-3 records.
 Both Andrew and Whalen lost their first three matches and won their final four.
 Avett Landis placed 15th in the 126-pound weight class with a 3-4 record.